 The Cleanliness and Organization of the Office

 Hygiene is extremely important at home but even more so in a doctor’s office because of all of the sick pets that come through the doors.
 How clean is the waiting area?
 Look at the floors, the entranceway, landscaping.
 Does the environment show attention to detail and care?
 Are the waiting rooms clean and organized?
 Do you smell any foul or pungent odors?
 Remember, if you can smell an odor, your dog’s or cat’s olfactory glands are more than a 100 times more sensitive than a humans and it is even more unpleasant for them.
 There should be no smell of urine, feces or harsh chemicals.
 Are the waiting area, lounge and office space comfortable and suitable for you and your pet?
 Does the doctor separate young kittens and puppies that are more prone and susceptible to disease around other sick dogs and cats?
 Is there canine-specific comforting music playing throughout the office to calm your nervous pet?
 Are there any loud noises such as barking from their boarding facility that spills over into the treatment area?
 Your observational skills will serve you well here as you take in the ambiance of the general office.

 Knowledge and Friendliness of Veterinarian Staff

-Again, the staff should look professional, not like they just rolled out of bed and not with stained, wrinkled cloths.
+Again, the staff should look professional, not like they just rolled out of bed and not with stained, wrinkled clothes.
 They should maintain a professional, clean uniform in an organized, cohesive environment.

 Have Access to Speak to the Veterinarian

-A lot of this seems like common sense but surprisingly few offices have all of their office and staff in order and running like it should.
-Your pets lifeline may be your veterinarian so choose wisely.
+A lot of this seems like common sense but surprisingly few offices have all of their office and staff in order and running as it should.
+Your pet’s lifeline maybe your veterinarian so choose wisely.